 – Several officers were killed while attempting to use a Taser against the killer.
 I think we put too much trust in the abilities of this device to reliably stop a violent criminal.
 Too many things can go wrong.
 In any situation where lethal force is probable, officers should only use Tasers if they have adequate lethal force cover fire available.

-– More than 2000 officers were assaulted with a firearm last year, yet only 9.4% of them were injured.
+– 2,259 officers were assaulted with a firearm last year, yet only 9.4% of them were injured.
 That means a lot of criminals fire shots at cops, but miss.
 Assuming that multiple shots were fired in at least some of the incidents, criminal hit rates are well under 10%.
 That’s a good thing for the cops being shot at, but may not be a good thing for anyone else around.
 Those bullets have to hit something!
 If you see cops with drawn weapons, get out of the area or seek cover.
 Don’t hang around to watch or you might get hit by one of the 90% of bullets criminals fire that miss the intended target!

 – 10.2% of officers in the USA were assaulted last year.
 If you are a cop and your firearms/DT skills aren’t up to par, get some training!